 - Performance of an individually chosen movement(s) from a Bach Cello Suite during the designated studio class(es).

 - Satisfaction of the scale requirements during any lesson chosen by each individual student prior to the end of each semester.
 (Scales listed below) Students may elect to play the entire Bell-Torchinsky Scales during one semester, instead of the required scales for that semester.
 Unsuccessful scale tests will result in the lowering of the final grade by 1⁄2 letter.

 - Satisfaction of jury requirement during finals week; generally, juries are required for second semester freshmen, second semester sophomores (major jury before entire brass faculty), students in the semester before a recital, and those in their final semester of study, unless a recital is performed.
-MM students are required to perform a jury before advancing to 540, and DMA students should play a jury every semester, except the semester in which the performance preliminary is performed.
+MM students are required to perform a jury before advancing to 540, and DMA students should play a jury every semester, except the semester in which the performance preliminary is performed, and thereafter during candidacy.

 - A paper on a topic of each student’s choice is required.
 These are due by the studio class a week before the Thanksgiving break.

-- Required recital attendance: In general, any euphonium or tuba recital on campus is required, as are wind faculty recitals.
-Attendance of large ensemble concerts, faculty and guest recitals by a variety of instrumentalists and singers is encouraged as individual’s schedules permit.
+- Required recital attendance: in general, any euphonium or tuba recital on campus is required, as are wind faculty recitals.
+Attendance of large ensemble concerts, faculty and guest recitals by a variety of instrumentalists and singers is encouraged as individual students’ schedules permit.
 Absences from required recitals for any reason must be cleared with Professor Kaenzig well in advance.
-More than one unexused absense will result in the lowering of grade by 1/2 a letter grade.
+More than one unexcused absence will result in the lowering of the final grade by 1/2 letter.

 Students must pass a scale test every semester during their regular lesson time.
 It can be during the first lesson of the semester, or whenever the student is ready.